Non-League football: Germany

 In Germany, there is a similar term, unterklassig (literally "under-class"), which usually refers to regional leagues below the three national leagues 1.
 Bundesliga, 2.
 Bundesliga and 3.
 Liga.
 The highest level of regional leagues, called Regionalliga, may or may not be included in the term.

 Republic of Ireland

 In the Republic of Ireland, football outside the top two divisions consists of regional senior leagues based on which province the club comes from; although again these leagues are commonly referred to as 'non-League'.

 Scotland

 In Scotland, "non-League football" refers to leagues outside the top four divisions of the national Scottish Professional Football League.
 These consist of a number of regional senior leagues which are part of the Scottish football pyramid system.

 Spain

 Football below the professional level in Spain is commonly referred to as fútbol modesto (literally "modest football").

+Ukraine

+In Ukraine, the concept of a league is related to a method of sports competition that is being held, particularly when a pool of teams plays each other in a round-robin format, often double round-robin.
+As far as a league or non-league, any teams that do not compete at the national level are considered to be amateur.